via the MPhil in Strategy, Marketing & Operations or Master of Research (MRes)

 Stream A starts with an MPhil in Strategy, Marketing & Operations (SMO) or a Master of Research (MRes).
 This stream brings together theories from the diverse fields of strategy, economics, psychology and organisational behaviour to understand strategic management within corporations and to study issues that are of primary concern to senior managers.
 You are encouraged to pursue novel, insightful and thought provoking research questions that shed new light and change the theoretical conversation on how firms position themselves within their environment and how they successfully survive and succeed in increasingly complex and fast changing business world.
 This stream adopts rigorous quantitative approaches such as econometrics and behavioural statistics to investigate these important firm-level strategy issues.

 Download detailed information about the nine-month + four-year programme structure & content.

 To start on the Strategic Management (Stream A) pathway you must take one of the following nine-month masters programmes:

-Strategic management, or simply strategy, deals with those subjects that are of primary concern to senior management, such as charting the future direction of a firm, making strategic decisions that have long-term impact and affect the firm as a whole, creating the appropriate infrastructure to implement these decisions and managing stakeholder relationships.
-It addresses the resources, capabilities and strategic positioning that a firm needs to create and sustain its competitive advantage and maximise its long-term performance.
+Strategic management, or simply strategy, deals with subjects that are of primary concern to CEOs and senior executives, such as charting the future direction of the company, deciding its competitive and corporate strategy, creating the appropriate infrastructure to implement and manage stakeholder relationships.
+It addresses the resources, capabilities and strategic positioning that a firm needs to create and sustain its competitive advantage and boost its long-term performance.